-- 1 If the weight saver is in the multi-purpose bay (1), remove the device. - 2 Insert the battery pack (2) into the multi-purpose bay.
-The battery 2 indicator light turns on.

-- 3 Attach the weight saver (3) to the computer to stabilize the battery pack. - 4 Slide the eject lever on the bottom of the weight saver toward the front of the computer to lock it.
+- 1 If the weight saver or the floppy disk drive is in the multi-purpose bay (1), remove it (see (page 40)). - 2 Insert the battery pack (2) into the multi-purpose bay.
+The battery 2 indicator light turns on. - 3 Attach the weight saver (3) to the computer to stabilize the battery pack. - 4 Slide the eject lever on the bottom of the weight saver towards the front of the computer to lock it.

-If you attach two battery packs, you can remove one of them without shutting down the computer.
+if you attach two battery packs, you can remove one of them without shutting down the computer.
 When removing one battery pack, make sure that the other battery pack indicator is on.
-If the indicator of the battery pack your are going to remove is on, right-click the battery icon in the system tray and click the Switch Discharge Battery option.